-More efforts are warranted to educate the population about perils of global and to save nature for our future generations.
+More efforts are empowered to educate the population about the dangers of Global Warming.

 Imagine yourself sitting in a room filled with smoke containing suite.
-Every breath you are taking in is laborious, to the extent that you choke.
+It becomes difficult to breathe, to the extent that you choke.
 Merely opening your eyes is challenging due to the rapid stream of tears pouring from them.
 This is just the situation our future generations will face in this world unless we wake up and act now!

 The difference in the quality and purity of air is felt even if you move a few kilometres away from bigger cities to smaller towns and villages.
 This is due to the trees and plants and the absence of industrial units in the latter areas.
 Also, the number of vehicles in these areas is significantly lower than in the cities.
 Thus, due to the tremendous exploitation of nature due to human interventions, we are harming the other living organisms and in turn ourselves.

 An immediate effect of the human actions, one of the conditions that we are facing is that of ‘Global warming’.
 This term has been coined for a situation of excessive heat on the earth’s surface.
 This is mainly caused due to the long-time accumulation of green-house gases in the environment.
 The major culprits are carbon dioxide and other gases like methane, nitrous oxide, into the atmosphere.
 These gases are emitted from the industries, from vehicles that run on petrol and diesel, and due to deforestation.
 Since these gases have been trapped in our environment, they have increased the Earth’s average surface temperature by about 1.62 degrees Fahrenheit (0.9 degrees Celsius), since the late 19th century.
 Continuous emission of these gases has led to massive warming over the past 35 years, with the five warmest years being recorded since 2010.
 2016 was the warmest year on record and these effects have been experienced in all parts of the world.